SruthiKorembathe/CICDImplementation/Using-the-templates.md

 > work with `pull`, `commit`, and `push`.
 > However, editing locally won't get you GitHub previews for your page.

-You may want to take advantage of the formatting for notes and tips for your own API consumers, especially if an endpoint or set of endpoints with non-obvious behavior or side effects, and any helpful remarks that should be called out.
+You shoud take advantage of notes, tips, and other options in your own API documentation, especially if an endpoint for endpoints with non-obvious behavior or side effects, and call out helpful remarks.

 ### JSON code with comments